 Across 128 pages, this kids atlas has more than 50 colourful maps of countries around the world.
 Each map includes interesting facts about the country including famous landmarks, climate, native animals and its people.
 You can use this atlas to create a range of fun and educational activities for the kids at home.

-Hello World is a series of gorgeous hard board books aimed at young toddler travelers.
-These books have gorgeous colorful illustrations which feature famous landmarks, architecture, food and culture of various cities across the world.
+Hello World is a series of gorgeous hardboard books aimed at young toddler travellers.
+These books have gorgeous colourful illustrations which feature famous landmarks, architecture, food and culture of various cities across the world.

-As well has inspiring young travelers, these books help children recognize shapes, opposites, senses, numbers and colours.
+As well as inspiring young travellers, these books help children recognize shapes, opposites, senses, numbers and colours.
 Books available include shapes in Paris, opposites in London, senses in Tokyo, colours in New York, numbers in San Francisco or sounds in Rio De Janeiro.

-We all know there are a stack of great Lonely Planet kids books out there so it’s not surprisingly I’ve listed quite a few here in this guide.
-First up are the First Words series, which teach children some of basic words from languages around the world.
+We all know there is a stack of great Lonely Planet kids books out there so it’s not surprisingly I’ve listed quite a few here in this guide.
+First up are the First Words series, which teach children some of the basic words from languages around the world.